b4youleap/starter-cli-boot-fire/README.md

 ## Further help

 To get more help on the Angular CLI use `ng help` or go check out the [Angular CLI README](https://github.com/angular/angular-cli/blob/master/README.md).

+# Here's the story...

+My mission is to create a starter project that goes a step further than some of the better ones I've seen.
+Ultimately I'd like to create multiple versions that are styled by Angular Material Design or go retro with Bootstrap 3.
+To begin though, it's Bootstrap 4.

+## The biggest difference

+What will separate this project from others is the use of a backend API provider for securing and providing data and access.

+Most tutorials stop at the faux user service with an "isLoggedIn" boolean and frankly, that's where the tutorials should start.

+Big Fortune 100 companies insist upon separating the client from the server and rightly so.
+It's something everyone should be doing but aren't, and that's where I wanted to be different.